elugens/hello-javascript/docs/browser-related-questions/browser-document/walking-the-dom-tree.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> Technically, it is possible to loop over node collections with a for...in loop, but it is not recommended, as it may include non-numeric properties and cause unexpected behavior.
+It is better to use a for...of or forEach loop.
+</div><br />
-  <div><strong>Interview Response:</strong> Theoretically, you may use a for...in loop to cycle across collections.
-However, it is not advised—the for..in loop loops over all enumerable attributes.
+  <div><strong>Technical Response:</strong> Theoretically, you may use a for...in loop to cycle across collections.
+However, it is not advised, the for..in loop loops over all enumerable attributes.
 And collections include several "additional" attributes that seldomly get used, and we usually do not want, such as entries, forEach, and keys.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />